ITClubPulchowk/Git-Workshop-2022/Contributing.md

 For #3, you will need to create a merge conflict on the newly created file.
 Please make sure you don’t change any other files.
 One way of preventing it would be to use `git status` before you add files to the staging area.
 Make sure that the only file modified is the new file you created.
 Also, **the commit message for the commit that resolves the conflict**, must explicitly begin with “Merge conflict resolved”.

+Note: You can watch this [video](https://www.youtube.com/watch?v=nT8KGYVurIU) to get idea, if you are not sure how to start your assignment.

 Please follow the guidelines below when submitting your assignment:
 * The pull request should only modify your own file.
 * The pull request should not conflict with the main repository.